Samsung Galaxy Ace 4

 The Samsung Galaxy Ace 4 is a smartphone manufactured by Samsung that runs the Android operating system.
 Announced in June and released by Samsung in August 2014, the Galaxy Ace 4 is the successor to the Galaxy Ace 3.
 An LTE model was also announced in 2014.

 Features

 The device is slightly thicker than its predecessor at 10.8 mm.
 The Galaxy Ace 4 is slightly heavier than the Ace 3 at 123.8 grams.
 The phone is available in black, grey and white.

 The Galaxy Ace 4 is a 4G smartphone with GSM/HSPA network.
-It has 4.0 inch capacitive touchscreen with 16M colours WVGA (480x800) resolution.
+It has 4.0-inch capacitive touchscreen with 16 M colours WVGA (480×800) resolution.
 It has a 5-megapixel camera with LED flash and auto focus, Geo-tagging, face/smile detection, panorama.
-Capable of recording videos at 720p@30fps), VGA.
-The Galaxy Ace 4 comes with a 1500 mAh Li-Ion battery.
+Capable of recording videos at 720p@30 fps VGA, The Galaxy Ace 4 comes with a 1500 mAh Li-ion battery.

 Other specifications remain identical: 1 GB of memory, 8 GB of storage, a micro USB 2.0 port at the bottom and a combined stereo jack at the top.
 Access to the micro SIM slot and the micro SD slot is possible after removing the back cover.